Eden Hazard: 2015–16: Year of scrutiny

-2016–18: Premier League winner and first FA Cup win
+2016–2018: Return to form, Premier League winner and first FA Cup win

-On 15 August, in Chelsea's opening Premier League match of the season, Hazard scored a penalty in a 2–1 win over West Ham United.
-Hazard recorded a total of 81 touches throughout the game, and his performance earned him the Man of the Match.
-On 27 August, Hazard contributed another Man of the Match display in the 3–0 victory over Burnley, scoring the opener in the ninth minute.
+On 15 August 2016, in Chelsea's opening Premier League match of the season, Hazard scored a penalty in a 2–1 win over West Ham United.
+Hazard recorded a total of 81 touches throughout the game, and his performance earned him the man of the match award.
+On 27 August, Hazard contributed another man of the match display in the 3–0 victory over Burnley, scoring the opener in the ninth minute.
 After voting ended on 5 September, Hazard received the most votes from the public poll, 41%, for the Premier League Player of the Month award although Raheem Sterling was later named the Player of the Month by a Premier League panel.

-On 15 October, Hazard, along with Diego Costa dedicated their goals to Willian, whose mother had died earlier that week, in the 3–0 victory over the champions, Leicester City.
+On 15 October 2016, Hazard, along with Diego Costa dedicated their goals to Willian, whose mother had died earlier that week, in the 3–0 victory over the champions, Leicester City.
 On 23 October, he scored his fourth goal of the season in a 4–0 win over former Chelsea manager, José Mourinho's Manchester United, equalling the number of league goals he managed in the previous season.
 Hazard continued his excellent form, scoring the first goal and assisting the second in Chelsea's 2–0 win over Southampton on 30 October.
 This marked the first time that he had scored in three consecutive Premier League games.
-His run of form continued into the next match as he scored two goals and assisted another in Chelsea's 5–0 win against Everton at Stamford Bridge on 5 November.
-Hazard's performance against Everton earned him another Man of the Match award, his third in a row in the Premier League.
+His run of form continued into the next match as he scored two goals and assisted another in Chelsea's 5–0 home win against Everton on 5 November.
+Hazard's performance against Everton earned him another man of the match award, his third in a row in the Premier League.
 On 18 November, Hazard was named the Premier League Player of the Month for October.